-There are many conditions that result in degeneration of the knee joint.
-Osteoarthritis is the most common cause for patients who have knee replacement surgery.
-Osteoarthritis is commonly referred to as "wear and tear arthritis".
-Osteoarthritis can occur with no previous injury to the knee joint - the knee simply "wears out".
-Some people may have a genetic tendency that increases their chances of developing osteoarthritis.
+The knee joint degeneration can generate by different conditions.
+In fact, osteoarthritis, known as "wear and tear arthritis", is the most common cause for patients who have knee replacement surgery.
+Besides, this disease can occur without previous knee joint injury.
+However, some people may have a genetic tendency that increases their chances of developing osteoarthritis.

 The major problem in osteoarthritis is that the cartilage (the articular cartilage) on the surface of the bone inside the joint wears away.
-Once the slick protective surface of the articular cartilage is worn away, the results is bone rubbing against bone.
-Bone rubbing against bone is painful.
+Indeed, bone rubs against bone when the smooth protective surface of the cartilage is worn out, thus, the person feels pain.

-Not all degenerative knee conditions require a knee replacement as a first treatment.
-Your doctor may suggest several alternative treatments to put off replacing the knee as long as possible.
-Using a cane may help relieve some of your pain and allow you to walk more comfortably.
-Anti-inflammatory medicines may reduce the inflammation from the arthritis and reduce pain.
+Not all knee injuries require a knee replacement surgery at first.
+Indeed, the doctor may prescribe different treatment, or may advice the person to use a cane in order to diminish pain and allow them to walk in more comfort.
+In addition, anti-inflammatory medicines may reduce the inflammation from the arthritis and reduce pain.